ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 Chain of thought prompting can be very powerful when combined with a single-shot or few-shot.

 Chain of thought can be useful for various use-cases.
 Think of code generation, for breaking down the request into a few steps, and mapping those to specific lines of code.
-Or for creating synthetic data when you have some kind of seed like “The product is called XYZ, write a description guiding the model through the assumptions you would make based on the product given title.”
-Generally, any task that can be solved by ‘talking through is a good candidate for a chain of thought.
-If you can explain the steps to solve the problem, try chain of thought.
+Or for creating synthetic data when you have some kind of seed like "The product is called XYZ, write a description guiding the model through the assumptions you would make based on the product given title." span style="background-color: #FFFF33;">Generally, any task that can be solved by 'talking through' is a good candidate for a chain of thought.
+If you can explain the steps to solve the problem, try chain of thought.</span>

 In the best practices section of this chapter, we will learn some best practices specific to Chain of thought prompting.